janrosell/gazebo_model_attachment_plugin/README.md

 # Contributing

-Any contribution that you make to this repository will be under the Modified Apache 2 License, as dictated by that [license](http://www.apache.org/licenses/LICENSE-2.0)
+Any contribution that you make to this repository will be under the Apache-2.0 License, as dictated by that [license](http://www.apache.org/licenses/LICENSE-2.0)

 To contribute, issue a PR and @brta-jc (jason.cochrane@boeing.com)